 The Council covers an area of 5,899 square kilometres, has a distance of approximately 175 kilometres between its northern and southern boundaries, and being a Peninsula, has a varying width east to west averaging approximately 30 kilometres.
 The Council is unique in comparison to other Local Government Authorities in that it is bordered by sea on three sides and as such has 485 kilometres of coastline.

-The Council shares its northern boundary with the District Council of the Copper Coast, District Council of Barunga West and the Wakefield Regional Council.
+The Council shares its northern boundary with the Copper Coast Council, Barunga West Council and the Wakefield Regional Council.

 - The Maitland office is the principal office and accommodates the majority of Council’s ‘indoor’ staff, including the ‘northern’ Development Services team.

-- The Minlaton office (Monday to Friday) and Warooka office (Tuesday and Thursday only) offers an access point for all Council services.
+- The Minlaton office (Monday to Friday) offers an access point for all Council services.

 - The Yorketown office provides all Council services plus houses the ‘southern’ Development Services team.